Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Related Work

-Our active vision approach based on viewpoint-planning is inspired by the recent progress in active self-localization.
-In \cite{burgard1997active}, an active self-localization task was addressed by extending the Markov localization framework for action planning.
-In \cite{feder1999adaptive}, an appearance-based active observer for a micro-aerial vehicle was presented.
-In \cite{chaplot2018active}, a deep neural network-based extension of active self-localization was addressed using a learned policy model.
-In \cite{deepactivelocalization}, the policy model and the perceptual and likelihood models were completely learned.
-In \cite{chaplot2020learning}, a neural network-based active SLAM framework was investigated.
-However, these existing studies suppose in-domain scenarios, where the appearance changes of the scene between the training and testing domains was not large.
-In our approach, we address the issue from a novel perspective of domain-invariant VPR.
-To the best of our knowledge, no prior work exists on the use of GCN in the aforementioned context.
+Our active vision approach, based on viewpoint planning, is inspired by recent advancements in active self-localization.
+The work of \cite{burgard1997active} extends the Markov localization framework for action planning, while \cite{feder1999adaptive} presents an appearance-based active observer for micro-aerial vehicles.
+The method in \cite{chaplot2018active} addresses active self-localization using a learned policy model with deep neural networks.
+Additionally, \cite{deepactivelocalization} completely learns the policy model, perceptual model, and likelihood model, and \cite{chaplot2020learning} investigates a neural network-based active SLAM framework.
+However, these studies assume in-domain scenarios where appearance changes between training and testing domains are minimal.
+Our approach tackles this issue from a novel perspective of domain-invariant VPR.
+To the best of our knowledge, no prior work has applied Graph Convolutional Networks (GCNs) in this context.

-\section{\SW{ Approach }{ }}
+\section{Approach}